 - Take a headcount

-- Cut the painter using the knife given and the paddle or the anchor, clear away from the ship.
+- Cut the painter using the knife, paddle, or anchor, clear away from the ship.

 Launching the life raft by the davit

 - Remove the ship’s handrail